legendPerceptor/ros2_tutorial/readme.md

 All the code for this section will be under `src/my_robot_controller` (for Python) and `src/my_robot_controller_cpp` (for C++).

+> Because ROS 2 development requires many terminal windows.
+I recommend you to install Terminator by `sudo apt install terminator`, which is easier to use than tmux.

 **Key knowledge points**

 - We will create a basic node with timer callback.